Traeger Smoked Salmon with Honey Garlic Glaze

 - Spices – Salt, Pepper, Paprika, Creole Seasoning, and a bit of Cayenne

-Make sure your Traeger pellet grill is stocked with pellets/wood chips.
-Turn your grill on to “Smoke” to get it warmed up.
-Once it starts smoking, set the Traeger temperature to “High.”
+Make sure your pellet grill or Traeger is stocked with pellets or wood chips.
+Turn your pellet grill knob to “Smoke” to get it warmed up.
+Once it starts smoking, set the Traeger or grill temperature to “High.”

 While your grill is heating, prepare the salmon filets and glaze.